Drug information provided by: Micromedex

 For high cholesterol:

-Adults—At first, 500 milligrams (mg) of niacin extended-release and 20 mg of lovastatin (combined in one tablet) once a day, at bedtime.
-Your doctor may gradually increase your dose every 4 weeks until your cholesterol is controlled.
-However, the dose is usually not more than 2000 mg of niacin extended-release and 40 mg of lovastatin per day.
+Adults—At first, 500 milligrams (mg) of niacin and 20 mg of lovastatin (combined in one tablet) once a day, at bedtime.
+Your doctor may adjust your dose as needed.
+However, the dose is usually not more than 2000 mg of niacin and 40 mg of lovastatin per day.

 Children—Use is not recommended.